acrylic slide

 • water

-The ratio of resin to water controls the consistency of the finished product.
+The ratio of resin to water and salt controls the consistency of the finished product.

-Straight resin pumped 1:1 with water will yield a gummy bear/cooked egg white consistency finished product.
+Straight resin pumped 1:1 with water will yield a resonant gel.
 Non-cohesive soils treated with colloidal silica grouting are friable, non-permeable, and will typically stand on their own, but still be hand-excavatable.

 Placement